 There are many reasons for hip and knee pain like weak joints, aging, body weight, and stress on the knee.
 However, most of these symptoms relate to a poor selection of shoes.
 So, changing your shoes can help in relieving pain.

-People often feel stress and pain at their hip joints in older ages usually in their 60s and above that may cause hip bursitis.
+People often feel stress and pain in their hip joints in older ages usually in their 60s and above that may cause hip bursitis.
 This can be caused by the wrong shoes or any other reason.

 To achieve your walking and running goals, you need to use shoes that contain extra cushioning giving you the support and stability you need to prevent stress on your joints and legs.